VladimirIstomin/strava-alt/README.md

 ## Running the frontend

-Install dependencies and start the development server:
+Install dependencies and start the development server.
+The frontend expects the backend URL in the `BACKEND_URL` environment variable, which defaults to `http://localhost:8080`:

 ```bash
 cd frontend